 Our optometric team is passionate about offering patients the gift of clear, comfortable and healthy vision.

-To schedule your consultation, call Lux Vision and Optical in Worthington, OH today!
+To schedule your consultation, call Lux Vision and Optical in Powell today!

 Frequently Asked Questions with Dr. Erin Papp

 A: Scleral contact lenses are prescribed to patients with a wide range of eye conditions, including moderate to severe dry eye syndrome, corneal diseases, severe astigmatism, giant papillary conjunctivitis and other corneal conditions.
 The healing properties of scleral lenses also make them an excellent option for patients recovering from LASIK and other eye surgeries.